Dog Bites

 Can a child file a dog bite claim in Laredo?

 Yes.
-Parents or legal guardians may file a dog bite claim on behalf of an injured child.
+Parents or legal guardians may file a dog bite claim on behalf of an injured child, similar to the process used in friendly suits for children in Texas.
 Eric Ramos Law, PLLC helps families pursue compensation for medical care, scarring, and emotional trauma.

 How much does it cost to hire a Laredo dog bite lawyer?